Yashtated/Healthcare-Price-Transparency/Database Loading/Readme.md

-# Azure Functions: Silver-to-Gold Data Loader
+# Azure Functions: Database Loading

 This repository contains an Azure Functions app that automates the loading of cleaned healthcare pricing data (from the "silver" container) into a SQL database, mapping all relevant dimensions and ensuring data integrity.